ECCRC Goals and Objectives

 - To foster and evaluate the use of an engaged scholarship approach in early childhood research.
 We look for ways to bridge the gap between research, policy and practice through knowledge mobilization efforts that extend traditional research outputs

-Check out Research Nova Scotia’s podcast featuring Dr. Jessie-Lee McIsaac where she talks about the ECCRC the research conducted by the centre.
+Check out Research Nova Scotia’s podcast featuring Dr. Jessie-Lee McIsaac where she talks about the ECCRC and the research conducted by the centre.

 Research is conducted at the state-of-the-art Centre for Applied Research in Human Health (CAR) at 47 College Road.
 This collaborative research space brings together faculty across disciplines to strengthen research efforts at MSVU and develop local, provincial, national and international connections.